-Regarding the impact of the GFs, Fig. 7a illustrates the consistent decrease in the axial and the consistent increase in the tangential wake velocity in relation to the GF height.
-The lateral velocity component is neglected as it amounts to $v \ll |0.1\,\mathrm{m\,s^{-1}}|$.
-Figure 7b shows the standard deviation normalized by the corresponding average velocity component describing the 1D turbulence intensity, expressed in percent (Burton et al., 2011).
+Regarding the impact of the GFs, Figure 7Figure 7 (a) illustrates the consistent decrease of the axial, and the consistent increase of the tangential wake velocity in relation to the GF-height.
+The lateral velocity component is neglected as it amounts to $v \ll$ $|0.1 \, ms^{-1}|$ .
+Figure 7 Figure 7 (b) shows the standard deviation normalized by the corresponding average velocity component , as such describing the 1D turbulence intensity, expressed in percent (Burton et al., 2011).
 As expected, the flow separation, TSR = 3.0, is captured by the UA in the form of a more turbulent wake field, especially regarding the tangential component.
 The GF configurations do not influence the wake turbulence considerably, except for the tangential velocity component at stall, where the GFs appear to mitigate the turbulence level.